 “Excuse me, sorry to bother you but your voice sounds familiar, I’ve heard it before.
 Are you on the radio?”

-Making sure my voice was as deep as it can go before replying I said.
+Making sure my voice was as deep as it can go I cleared my throat and replied.

-“No, but I have travel videos on YouTube.
-I’m a travel blogger”
+“No, but I have travel videos on YouTube and a travel blog called Rudderless, I’m a travel blogger”

 She snapped her fingers